 Question: Are there certain registries that should not have a mandatory sunrise based on their published registration/eligibility policies?
 Examples include POLICE.PARIS and POLICE.NYC for geo-TLDs, and WINDOWS.CONSTRUCTION for specialized gTLDs

 Sources: Anecdotal evidence from registries.

+Anecdotal evidence is generally available on domain name blogs (example: domiaining.com), as well as domain name forums (examples: Name Pros and DN Forum).